max-bytes/omnikeeper-client-go/docs/GridViewApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiEditContextRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGridViewEditContextRequest struct via the builder pattern

 Name | Type | Description  | Notes